Ethan Evans: College career

 Evans ended up becoming one of the all-time best special teams players at Wingate, in his stint spanning from the 2019 season to 2022.
 He was their starting punter and handled kickoff duties in all four seasons, additionally handling field goals and extra points as a senior.

 Evans had his best season as a senior, posting 67 kickoffs for 4,180 yards with a 62.4 average and 44 touchbacks, and 77 punts for 3,518 yards, averaging 45.69 yards per punt, a total that ranked second-best in the NCAA Division II.
 He additionally had 39 punts inside the 20 and 30 that went more than 50 yards, and went 10-for-18 on field goals with a long of 41, as well as 43-of-44 on extra points.
 Evans twice was named the national player of the week by D2Football.com and was named first-team all-conference, all-region, and a D2CCA first-team All-American.
 He also was named first-team All-American by Associated Press (AP), being one of three Wingate players to earn the honor that year.

 Evans finished his career at Wingate having appeared in 39 games and made 186 punts for 8,027 yards (averaging 43.2 yards per punt) with a long of 72 yards.
 He had 47 fair catches, 53 punts of more than 50 yards and 89 inside the 20-yard line.
 Additionally, on kickoffs, he posted 213 kicks for 13,230 yards (an average of 62.1) with 120 touchbacks.
 Evans was invited to the Hula Bowl and was also one of only four Division II players to be chosen for the East–West Shrine Bowl in 2023.

 Professional career

-Evans was selected in the seventh round (223rd overall) of the 2023 NFL draft by the Los Angeles Rams, being the highest-selected Division II player in that draft and only the second Wingate Bulldog to ever be drafted.
+Evans was selected in the seventh round (223rd overall) of the 2023 NFL draft by the Los Angeles Rams, being the highest-selected Division II player in that draft and only the second Wingate Bulldog after David Jones to ever be drafted.
 He was also chosen in the tenth round (73rd overall) of the 2023 USFL draft by the Pittsburgh Maulers.

 In Week 11 of the 2023 season, Evans was named National Football Conference Special Teams Player of the Week, the first Ram to be awarded a player of the week recognition in the season.
 In the 2023 season, Evans had 63 punts for 3,101 yards for a 49.22 average.
 In the 2024 season, he had 55 punts for 2,530 for a 46.0 average.

+In Week 11 of the 2025 season, Evans landed four punts inside the 20-yard line, including one at the one-yard line late in the fourth quarter of a 21-19 win over the Seattle Seahawks, earning NFC Special Teams Player of the Week.